Pirates vs. Nationals Player Props Betting Odds

-Sportsbooks have set player props for Bryan Reynolds and others when the Pittsburgh Pirates visit the Washington Nationals at Nationals Park on Saturday at 1:05 PM ET.
+Oddsmakers have set player props for Bryan Reynolds, Alex Call and others when the Pittsburgh Pirates visit the Washington Nationals at Nationals Park on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with DraftKings!